scy-phy/minicps/docs/mcps-man.rst

 ``init``
 --------

-This generates a default scaffold using two PLCs in the current working directory.
+This generates a default scaffold directory (``myproject``) using two PLCs in the current working directory.

 ``init [NAME] [OPTIONS]``
 -------------------------